 Audio interface pre-amplifiers are generally designed to be as neutral as possible.
 By neutral I mean that the pre-amplifiers are designed so that they change the frequency content of the incoming signal as little as possible in the amplification process.
-That means mostly all audio interface pre-amplifiers are neither bad nor good – mostly no product out there – or, best said, I haven’t found a product out there yet – that has such bad pre-amps that I cannot make a great recording with it.
-What audio interface pre-amps lack is the colour some older pre-amplifier designs give to the sound.
+That means mostly all audio interface pre-amplifiers are neither bad nor good.
+I haven’t found a product out there yet – that has such bad pre-amps that I cannot make a great recording with it.
+What audio interface pre-amps lack is the color some older pre-amplifier designs give to the sound.

 Best Products Out There

 Given the fact that by design audio interface pre-amplifiers are not made to add something special to the sound, it is hard to pinpoint the best pre-amplifiers in the audio interface market.
 However, there are some products out there that kind of break this rule.
 The company that makes them is called Universal Audio – all their audio interfaces are quite pricy but they feature an excellent feature – a very smart software + hardware combination.